NR74W/WipEout-Mods/WipEout Pulse/README.md

 > [!NOTE]
 > This mod is included in the compilation [*WipEout Portable Collection*](https://github.com/NR74W/WipEout-Mods/tree/master/WipEout%20Portable%20Collection)

-> [!IMPORTANT]
-> Version 5.2E adds the 32 tracks from WipEout Pure in the game.
+> The experimental version adds the 32 tracks from WipEout Pure in the game (imperfect).
-> This unstable version is experimental.

 ### Changes
 - Added